COVID: Chinese researchers develop 4-minute PCR test | DW | 08.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Researchers at Fudan University in China say they have developed a technology combining the speed of the rapid antigen test with the accuracy of PCR testing.
+Researchers at Fudan University in Shanghai say they have developed a technology combining the speed of the rapid antigen test with the accuracy of PCR testing.

 Chinese scientists say they have developed a COVID-19 test that can process results as accurately as PCR tests in less than four minutes.

-Note: This article has been updated to include statements by Andrew Ching, a professor of economics jointly appointed to the Johns Hopkins Department of Economics and the Bloomberg School of Public Health.